Crindigo/termcraft/doc/techtree.md

 spending hours on wikipedia researching stuff.
 You know how you get tungsten?
 Hellfire Forge from the blood magic tree, heats shit up REAL hot and can make molten tungsten.

+TBH, most shouldn't require a ton of complex processing.
+I'd say titanium, aluminum, and uranium should have more complex processes but the rest should be simple.

 Titanium requires ilmenite, found with tungsten steel picks/drills.

 Titanium: